Code-Institute-Submissions/haydal810-Milestone-Project-1/README.md

 This website has been designed for anyone who doesn't know about the area of Glencar.
 The website gives information about the area to the visitor: What to see & do, where to eat and what accommodation is available in the area.
 The website gives a brief outline about each item, and refers to a link at the end of each item, directing them to an external site, where the visitor can view further information about that item. --DH

-Client Stories:
+User Stories:
 As a new visitor to the website, I want to easily navigate the site, regardless of device used, so I can find what I need efficiently.
-As a new visitor to the website, I want to find out about things to do in the area, so I can decide if it's worth my while visiting the area.
+As a new visitor to the website, I want to find out about things to do in the area, so I can decide if it's worth visiting the area.
+As a new visitor to the website, I want to find out where to eat & drink in the area, so I can decide if it's worth visiting the area.
 As a new visitor to the website, I want to know if it's possible what accomodation is available locally, in case I decide to stay in the area for longer than a day.

-Wireframes: Link to be provided soon...
+As a visitor to the website, I want to contact the person in charge of the website, to discuss how I want my local business to be mentioned on the website.

+Wireframes: My Wireframes plan can be found in the Wireframes Folder in my github repository: haydal810/Milestone-Project-1

 ## Features